Demography: Standardization of population numbers

-For there to be a significant comparison, numbers must be altered for the size of the population that is under study.
-For example, the fertility rate is calculated as the ratio of the number of births to women of childbearing age to the total number of women in this age range.
-If these adjustments were not made, we would not know if a nation with a higher rate of births or deaths has a population with more women of childbearing age or more births per eligible woman.
+For a comparison to be statistically significant, numbers must be adjusted for the size of the population being studied.
+For example, the fertility rate is calculated as the ratio of births among women of childbearing age to the total number of women in that age range.
+If these adjustments were not made, we would not know whether a nation with a higher birth or death rate has a population with more women of childbearing age or more births per eligible woman.

 Within the category of standardization, there are two major approaches: direct standardization and indirect standardization.